serenity-is/docs/services/built-in-behaviors.md

 ## Updatable Extension

 The [UpdatableExtensionAttribute](../api/dotnet/Serenity.Net.Services/Serenity.Data.Mapping/UpdatableExtensionAttribute.md) lets you persist fields from a joined detail table.
 This is useful when a row has a one-to-one extension (e.g. `CustomerDetails`) whose fields are exposed on the row via a join.
+The [UpdatableExtensionBehavior](../api/dotnet/Serenity.Net.Services/Serenity.Services/UpdatableExtensionBehavior.md) implements this.

 The Northwind `CustomerRow` has a full `CustomerDetails` extension: